 Reduction is the first step in making sauce from wine.
-Take a bottle of wine and pour it in a large container and let it simmer on low.
+Take a bottle of wine and pour it in a large pot and let it simmer on low.
 You need to ensure that the pot does not get very hot as it may lead to scorching and a burnt taste.
-It’s best to let the wine simmer from low to medium low heat so the water boils away while the wine becomes consistently thick.
+It’s best to let the wine simmer from low to medium-low heat so the water boils away while the wine becomes consistently thick.

-TIP: The sauce may be ruined if you let it get too hot or boil.
+TIP: The sauce may be ruined if you let it get too hot or if it boils.

-When the bubbling stops add butter.
+When the wine gets to the consistency where it can coat the back of a spoon, remove the pot from the burner.
+Let it cool to when the bubbling stops and then add the butter.
 After the butter melts, it’s time to add the flour and stir to blend together.
 Waiting for the right temperature is important.

 TIP: If you add the flour when the pan is too hot, it may ruin the sauce by causing lumps.

-Add the stock slowly and let the sauce simmer until it reaches a creamy consistency.
+Add the stock slowly and let the sauce simmer until it reaches a slightly thick consistency.
 Add pepper to taste.
 When you are happy with the consistency remove the pan from the heat.
 Let it cool a bit, five minutes or so before serving on meats or vegetables.

-TIP: You may be able to save the wine sauce for later if it’s saved in an airtight labeled container—this will enable you enjoy it another time with any dish you like.
+TIP: You may be able to save the wine sauce for later if it’s saved in an airtight labeled container — this will enable you enjoy it another time with any dish you like.
 If the sauce thickens while stored in the refrigerator, all you need to do is add a teaspoon of water or stock when you heat it up before serving.
-Add the sauce to your dish for a tasty enrichment to the main course.
-Use a red wine sauce in main courses and side dishes to help make a simple dish taste wonderful.
+Add the red wine sauce to your dish for a tasty addition to the main course and in main courses and side dishes to help make a simple dish taste more robust.